ove/ove-docs/docs/APP_DEVELOPMENT.md

 At the top level, the `README.md` file explains the purpose and usage of the application in human-readable form, whereas `package.json` provides machine-readable information about the package (name, version, author, license), its dependencies, and build commands.

 Within `src/`, `config.json` describes any pre-configured `states` that are provided as examples (which may depend on data files in `src/data`); `src/index.js` is the file that is actually run by node.js to create a server instance.
-The `@ove-lib/appbase` base library exposes an API to interact with the app.
-If the application exposes additional API methods the `src/swagger-extensions.yaml` is used to describe them.
+The [`@ove-lib/appbase`](https://www.npmjs.com/package/@ove-lib/appbase) base library exposes an API to interact with the app.
+If the application exposes additional API methods the `src/swagger-extensions.yaml` is used to describe them, so that [Swagger](https://swagger.io/solutions/api-documentation/) can automatically generate documentation.

 Applications are partitioned into separate a `control` and `view`, with shared parts placed in `src/client/common/` (for CSS or JavaScript functions) or `src/client/constants` (for JavaScript constants).
 A single `index.html` file is shared between the `control` and `view`, but it renders different content in both cases due to the inclusion of different JavaScript files.